 There’s no delaying it.
-The Holidays are just around the corner, and while everyone’s busy decorating their homes, there’s one place that most people tend to forget about.
+The Holidays are here and while everyone’s busy decorating their homes, there’s one place that most people tend to forget about.

 It’s pretty understandable why gardens are often left to fend for themselves during winter.
 After all, many want to avoid working in a cold, wet, and probably slippery environment during winter.
 Between staying at home and working in the garden, the former’s a clear winner.